ct-clmsn/pyzmq-collectives/README.md

-The SPMD programming style re-enforces the notion that processors communicate over a network instead of through the internal interaconnect.
+The SPMD programming style re-enforces the notion that processors communicate over a network instead of through the internal interconnect.
 In academic terms, the machine model or abstraction for this enviornment is called PRAM (parallel random access machine).
 SPMD style can be used when writing multithreaded programs for this library SPMD is being used to program clusters